irsbugs/pdp11-code/README.md

 echo Change HALT for a Branch back one instruction to the WAIT.
 To continue looping. d 1036 000776

-echo Test for Control Q exit.
-CMPB 21 (Ctrl Q) with R0.
+echo Test for Control q exit.
+CMPB 21 (Ctrl q) with R0.
 Branch to HALT d 2022 122700 d 2024 000021 d 2026 001406